Quarterly investment letter | 2nd quarter 2023

 Here’s our summary of the markets

-Don’t miss our complete 2nd quarter 2022 investment letter, which includes a more detailed look at the regional macro-economic backdrop, market consensus forecasts, and more
+Be sure to review our complete 2nd quarter 2023 investment letter, which includes a more detailed look at the regional macroeconomic backdrop, market consensus forecasts, and more.

 To subscribe to our quarterly investment letter, please click here.